brookskindle/brookskindle.github.io/content/markdown-presentations.md

 suited for big picture ideas without going too deeply into detail.

-The default settings for remark focus more on presenting the slide content in a no way, which for me is important.
+The default settings for remark focus more on presenting the slide content in a no frills way, which for me is important.

 ## Parting thoughts
 Since markdown is the common language used, I *should* be able to transition